About Fashion Heals

 - To feel incredible about seeing – as they strut their stuff on the runway – the pride and excitement on the faces of the children, parents and clinicians you are helping.

 Fashion Heals has committed to a goal of raising $1-million by 2024.
-It has raised $260,000 so far, which has helped fund two important initiatives:
+We have raised $445,000 to date.
+Money raised has helped fund these three important research initiatives:

-- For young oncology patients, medical procedures can be very anxiety-and stress-inducing.
+- Help Reduce Anxiety in Paediatric Patients: For young oncology patients, medical procedures can be very anxiety-and stress-inducing.
 In a truly fascinating example of innovation making a real impact, Dr. Jennifer Stinson has found ways to ease this anxiety by immersing patients in a virtual reality experience during certain procedures.

-- It is important – to avoid giving children unnecessary therapies or side effects – for doctors to identify the differences in their brain tumours.
-Neuropathologist Dr. Cynthia Hawkins has created testing that accomplishes just this, thereby enabling doctors to give patients the right treatment at the right time.
+- Reduce Unnecessary Therapies and Side Effects: It is important to avoid giving children unnecessary therapies or side effects.
+To help doctors identify the differences in their brain tumours, Neuropathologist Dr. Cynthia Hawkins has created testing that accomplishes just this, thereby enabling doctors to give patients the right treatment at the right time.